ANJALI-ml-9/INSTAGRAM_LOGO/README.md

 # INSTAGRAM_LOGO
-I designed a classy instagram logo with more touches
+I designed a classy instagram logo with more touches using CSS.